johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/README.md

 Each Distribution switch connects to both Core switches.

+The Distribution switches are connected through two separate links:

-A direct Layer 3 link between the Distribution switches provides an additional routing path and improves resiliency.
+- A routed Layer 3 link used by OSPF as an additional routing path.
+- An 802.1Q trunk carrying VLANs 10, 20, 30, and 40.

+The Layer 2 trunk allows an Access switch to reach the Distribution switch hosting its VLAN gateway when traffic enters through the alternate uplink.

 The Distribution switches provide the default gateways for the user VLANs.